EtherealEngine/ir-engine-launcher/README.md

 ## Install Released

-1. Download latest version of XREngine control center app from [here](https://github.com/XRFoundation/XREngine-Control-Center/releases).
+1. Download latest version of Ethereal Engine control center app from [here](https://github.com/XRFoundation/XREngine-Control-Center/releases).
 2. For AppImage: Once downloaded, right click and go to **Properties**.
 In **Permissions** tab check 'Allow executing file as program'.
 3. Double click on AppImage to launch the app.

-> Note: Currently the app is tested again Ubuntu 20.04 only.
+> Note: Currently the app is tested on Ubuntu 20.04 & 22.04 only.

 ## Install Development